 Pop up campers, truck campers and small travel trailers are often the best way to ease into the RVing lifestyle.
 For those looking for more room, investing in a mid to large travel trailer or fifth wheel RV is the way to go.

-While most towables from campers to fifth wheel RVs offer the same functionality and features, sometimes it’s all about the size of the trailer or RV due to the comfort level of those traveling and using it.
+While most towables from campers to fifth-wheel RVs offer the same functionality and features, sometimes it’s all about the size of the trailer or RV due to the comfort level of those traveling and using it.
+There are many different types of RVs, so be sure to do your research and be confident in your decision.

 Depending on your credit score, how much you’re willing to put down for a down payment and other factors, financing may be easier said than done.